RenaultR42/frutiparc/README.md

 * All links to download ressources are also converted to use the format `http://host:port/` from the original request instead of using `http://host:80`, `http://swf.frutiparc.com` and `http://undefined` due to wrong initialization too.
 * All links can use HTTPS or HTTP, based on protocol used to download `main.swf`
 * Support specific icon for AOL email address (bug in the code)
+* Change to get dungeons progression of Motion Ball from `sd/mb2/X.png` files instead of `sd/mb2_ball.swf` because last one is empty

 ## kaluga_tz.swf